NetGovern/deployments/scripts/SingleToMultiTenantMigration/README.md

 *Note: Migration of crawler jobs and crawler locations is not supported*

 ## On the MultiTenant Environment
-Deploy a new Master using the deployment scripts.
+Deploy a new Master using the deployment scripts as decribed here: <a href="https://bitbucket.netmail.com/projects/PUB/repos/deployments/browse/scripts/AddNewTenant" target="_blank">AddNewTenant</a>
-A backup will be restored to copy most of the configuration.
+Run a syncAB to verify connectivity

 ## On the Single Tenant Master
 Create a Backup of your existing system using the UI: